syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 ### Load report using local Web API service

-You can load the RDL / RDLC report with the help of local web service for .NET Platform and .NET core Platform.
+You can load the RDL/RDLC report with the help of local web service for .NET Platform and .NET core Platform.

  1 Local web service for .NET Platform

-   [How to load report using local Web API service for .NET Platform](/angular/reportviewer/report-service-for-dotnet) Describes how to configure local Web API ServiceUrl in angular report viewer.
+   [How to load report using local Web API service for .NET Platform](/angular/reportviewer/report-service-for-dotnet) Describes how to configure local Web API Service URL in Angular ReportViewer.

  2 Local web service for .NET core Platform

    [How to load report using local Web API service for .NET Core Platform](/angular/reportviewer/report-service-for-dotnet-core)
-   Describes how to configure local Web API ServiceUrl in angular report viewer.
+   Describes how to configure local Web API Service URL in Angular ReportViewer.

 {% highlight ts %}